Postgraduate Health and Professional Development

 Subjects with a health focus:

 The Doctor of Philosophy (PhD) is a research-only degree carried out under expert supervision and using world-class facilities.
 At UC you can complete a PhD in over 70 subjects, joining over 1000 students from more than 60 nations.
-For more information go to our postgraduate research page.
+For more information see our Doctoral Study webpage.

 If you are a current health practitioner in New Zealand you may be entitled to Health Workforce NZ Funding for these courses.
 Please contact your local DHB for application details.